acquitelol/chxry-nea/report/report.typ

     + If a symbol is defined multiple times, it should display an error and exit.
     + The machine code should be appended to a buffer.
   + The linker should iterate through the symbol usages
-    + If a symbol isn't defined in any of the symbol maps, it should show an error and exit.
+    + If a symbol isn't defined in any of the symbol maps, it should show an error and exit
     + It should insert the location of the symbol definition into the machine code at the usage address.
   + The linker should output the final machine code to a binary file given in the command line arguments.
 + _Emulator_
   + The emulator should be able to load a machine code file into memory.
-  + The emulator should be able to save its registers and memory to a file.
-  + The emulator should be able to load its registers and memory from a file.
   + The state of the CPU and memory should be able to be saved/loaded from a file.
   + The emulator should execute the instruction at the virtual program counter if it is unpaused or the user requested to step 1 instruction.
     + It should decode the instruction at the program counter.